Cui-ZW/Cui-ZW.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an associate professor at the College of Mechanical and Vehicle Engineering, Hunan University, since November 2024, specializing in dispersed multiphase turbulence.
-My research focuses on non-spherical particle dynamics, particle-laden turbulent flows, and the fabrication of nano-fibers/particles via turbulence.
+I am an associate professor at College of Mechanical and Vehicle Engineering, Hunan University, since November 2024, specializing in dispersed multiphase turbulence.
+My research focuses on non-spherical particle dynamics, particle-laden turbulent flows, and the fabrication theory of nano-fibers/particles via turbulence.
 I have published over 20 articles in prestigious journals, including Sci.
 Adv., JFM, IJMF, and POF, etc.

 I earned my PhD from Tsinghua University under the supervision of [Prof. Lihao Zhao (赵立豪)](https://www.hy.tsinghua.edu.cn/hyen/info/1162/1212.htm) at [Turbulence Research Laboratory](http://trl.hy.tsinghua.edu.cn/en/), after which I continued my research as a postdoctoral researcher at Tsinghua University from July 2022 to October 2024.